Back

 Home Screen - Before

-Not clear; no apparent sign up option on first level of sign up flow
+Not clear; no apparent sign-up option on first level of the sign-up flow

 Home Screen - After